Riya922003/Sonore-Music-Streaming-/README.md

 Sonore is a modern, lightweight music streaming application designed to let users discover, play, and curate music playlists.
 It combines a clean UI with performant back-end services to deliver low-latency playback and an easy-to-use experience for listeners and curators.

-> Note: This README is a general template.
-If your repository contains a front-end, back-end, mobile client, or multiple services, please adapt the commands and environment variables to match the actual folder structure and technologies used.

 ## Table of contents

 - Project overview